 - Three sections of ‘Included’ stones

-The size, number, nature, position, color, or relief can all affect the diamond grade in clarity on the scale.
-In some instances, one feature has more of an impact on the clarity grade than other characteristics, but it’s not always the same one.
+The size, number, nature, position, color or relief can all affect the diamonds’ clarity grade on the scale.
+In some instances, one feature has more of an impact on the clarity grade than other characteristics but it’s not always the same one.
 The importance of each feature varies from one diamond to another.

 A stunning diamond appears so because of three effects:

-- Scintillation: formation of light & dark parts of the stone.
+- Scintillation which is the formation of light & dark parts of the stone

-The patterns found in a diamond will be determined by the size, contrast, and collection of the light and dark areas resulting from internal & external light reflection.
-For a diamond to have a clean and sharp appearance, there must be an excellent contrast between light & dark areas of the stone.
+The patterns found in a diamond will be determined by the size, contrast and collection of the light and dark areas resulting from internal & external light reflection.
+In order for a diamond to have a clean and sharp appearance, there must be an excellent contrast between light & dark areas of the stone.

-Many consumer goods are sold by weight, and it’s typically printed on product packaging by the ounce, ton, kilogram, or pound.
-Even people not experienced in buying diamonds know that the weight of the stone will determine the price of it.
-That being said, a larger diamond has more value than a smaller stone.
+Many consumer goods are sold by weight and it’s typically printed on product packaging by the ounce, ton, kilogram or pound.
+Even people not experienced in buying diamonds know that the weight of a stone will determine the price of it.
+That being said a larger diamond has more value than a smaller stone.
 But two factors may surprise people about diamonds.